withanage/heimpt/static/stylesheets/fo/README.md

 <li id="fn4"><p>FOP 2.1: Not working if OTF fonts are used; @line-height-shift-adjustment=&quot;disregard-shifts&quot; ignored if paragraph contains a basic-link element.<a href="#fnref4">↩</a></p></li>
 </ol>
 </div>

-1 r Schmutztitel

-2 v Reihentitel

-3 r Haupttitel

-4 v Impressum

-5 r Widmung

-6 v vakat

-7 r Motto

-8 v vakat

-9 r Inhaltsverzeichnis

-\[n v vakat\]

-n r Geleitwort

-\[n v vakat\]

-m r Vorwort

-\[n v vakat\]

-[1] Bold entries designate the default version if a not supported value for this particular formatter is used.
-For FOP the pdf standard can only be configured via the configuration file or command line parameter.

-[2] FOP 2.1: No support for advanced OTF features.

-[3] FOP 2.1: Only with dedicated small caps font.

-[4] FOP 2.1: Not working if OTF fonts are used; @line-height-shift-adjustment="disregard-shifts" ignored if paragraph contains a basic-link element.